eye3/nkit4nodejs/README.md

     - string
     - integer
-    - number (with floating point)
+    - number    //with floating point
-    - datetime
+    - datetime  // Supported on all platforms except MS Windows,
+                // because strptime() function is not supported on this OS.
+                // I'm working on it:)
     - boolean

 Scalar types can be followed by '|' sign and default value